-The common areas of condominiums and planned unit developments differ significantly.
+The common areas of condominiums and planned developments differ significantly.
 In condominium developments, everything is owned in common except the air space of the individual units and any improvements to that air space (hardwood floors, carpet, paint on the walls, etc.).
 Condominiums are typically stacked in structures that typically range from 3 stories to 30 stories but can be found in townhome construction and in mobilehome parks.

 Common areas in condominium developments generally included the following:

 - the lot, i.e., the dirt the development sits on

 - the buildings (the entire physical structure)plumbing lines